 Three stand out from my time at UBC.
 One is the International Reporting short doc on Brazil, which ran on the New York Times site.
 A second was my thesis, about the perils of claiming innocence in parole hearings.
 It ran on the Tyee, as did a short doc about a prostitute in Vancouver and her difficulty transitioning out of sex work.

-What would be your advice to aspiring journalists considering UBC School of Journalism?
+What’s your advice for aspiring journalists considering UBC Journalism?

 Some of the dire clichés about journalism amount to nothing more than hyperventilation: The craft is strong, and our tools have never been better.
 That said, this field is not easy, consistent or particularly lucrative.
 You’ll get the most of out the School of Journalism if you also take advantage of UBC, where you can learn from world leaders in such fields as climate science, sustainability, urban planning, Pacific studies and other areas guaranteed to shape the next century.
 If the university supports your interests, the journalism program will help you explain them to the world at large.